CALIFORNIA WOMEN’S PRISONS SEX ABUSE LAWYERS

 “Fifth BOP Staffer Arrested in ‘Rape Club’ at California

 Female inmates at the Central California Women’s Facility (CCWF) in Chowchilla, California, have alleged long-standing incidents of sexual abuse at the prison.
 Many women have explained that they endured frequent sexual abuse, retaliation for reporting abuse, and a lack of support from prison officials during investigations of their claims.
 Many of these abuse allegations and human rights violations were documented in a report from the non-profit Prison Law Office in 2016.

-Now, victims of sexual abuse at CCWF may not have opportunities to seek justice under new laws in California that may allow older claims to go forward.
-Even if the sexual abuse occurred years or decades ago, our team of Levy Konigsberg is available to review your eligibility.
+A growing number of survivors sexually abused at CCWF are now stepping forward to seek justice under new California laws that allow older claims to go forward.
+Even if sexual abuse occurred years or decades ago, our team at Levy Konigsberg is available to review your eligibility.

 Learn more about CCWF sex abuse lawsuits and how we can help.

 “Documents reveal sexual abuse at California women’s prisons”

 “2 female inmates allege they were used as bait to catch predatory

 In 2017, three officers at the California Institution for Women (CIW) in